 Leakage of blood and fluid from choroidal neovascularization (CNV) may cause retinal thickening or edema.
+Increased retinal thickness and accumulation of intraretinal fluid (IRF)/subretinal fluid (SRF), assessed by optical coherence tomography (OCT), is associated with nAMD and DME.
 Reductions in central retinal subfield thickness (CST) were observed across all treatment arms.

 The estimated mean (± standard deviation) systemic half-life of brolucizumab is 4.4 days (± 2.0 days) after a single intravitreal dose.